 PULMOTECT’S MANAGEMENT TEAM includes the lead inventors of the technology as well as experienced business leaders.
-In collaboration with leading academic institutions, this team is well positioned to achieve the milestones and transition our products from the clinic to the market.
+In collaboration with leading academic institutions, this team is well positioned to achieve key milestones and transition our products from the clinic to the market.

 BRENTON SCOTT, PHD

 President and Chief Operating Officer

 Dr. Scott is a co-founder of the company and has helped lead the initial technology out of the lab and into the clinic.
 Prior to his industry role, his academic experience focused on vesicular traffic, airway inflammation and infection.
 He serves as the PI on multiple grant awards, including the Cancer Prevention Research Institute of Texas (CPRIT) and Texas Emerging Technology Fund (TETF) awards from the State of Texas and seven Small Business Innovative Research (SBIR) awards.
 He is a regular reviewer of SBIR grant applications for the NIH.
 He concurrently received his PhD in Biochemistry and Cell Biology from Rice University and his MBA from University of Houston.